robbiekoski/robbiekoski.github.io/docs/homelab/heimdall.md

 ---

-## Purpose
+## Use

 [Heimdall](https://heimdall.site/) serves as my primary dashboard that contains the links to all of my self-hosted services.
-With the ability to be quickly deployed as a docker container, options for personalization, and native icon support for many applications makes heimdall the perfect candidate as a homelab dashboard.
+The ability to be quickly deployed as a docker container, options for personalization, and native icon support for many applications makes heimdall the perfect candidate as a homelab dashboard.
 For information on how to setup and configure heimdall visit the [official docker page](https://hub.docker.com/r/linuxserver/heimdall/).

 ---